The Expert Manual to Assessing Tree Risk

-What are the Warning Signs of a tree at risk of Falling?
+What are the warning signs of a tree at risk of Falling?

 Leaning Trunk or Crown

-The cracks and cavities in the Trunk
+Cavities or cracks in the Trunk

 Dead or dying branches